 The restriction on a player using their hands or arms is what sets soccer apart from other sports such as football or rugby even though they all share the same history and origins.

-Check out more about the origins of soccer by clicking here to go to an article I wrote all about it.
+Check out more about the origins of soccer by checking out my article – How Soccer was Invented.

 Because of this, it makes sense that a player isn’t allowed to score a goal with their hands, and because of this, a goal cannot be scored from a throw-in.